pjfanning/xmlbeans/xkit/README.txt

     useful main() functions in the JAR.
     ./bin

-(9) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(9) A copy of the plain javadoc tree for org.apache.poi.xmlbeans.*
     ./docs/reference

 (10) A preliminary collection of nicely formatted user-level